buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Smoke Stick** 20 gp, this wooden stick treated with an alchemical process instantly creates dense, opaque smoke when ignited.
 The smoke fills a 3-meter cube, except that the smoke is dispersed in 1 round by a moderate or stronger wind.
 The stick is consumed in 1 round and the smoke then dissipates naturally.
 All creatures in the affected area have total cover.

-**Alchemist's Coffee** 1 gp, very popular with young people, this is a brown crystalline powder.
+**Alchemist' \*\*s Coffee** 1 gp, very popular with young people, this is a brown crystalline powder.
 Mixed with water, it creates a bitter drink that cures the effects of a hangover.
 Single use.
 Work DC 15

 **Tanglefoot Bag** 50 gp, this round leather bag is filled with molasses, resin, or another sticky substance.
 When you throw the bag at a creature (as a ranged touch attack with a range of 3 meters), the bag bursts and the substance inside entangles the victim for 1 minute, becoming tough and elastic with exposure to air.
 It takes 3 Actions, even in different rounds, to break free.

-The substance doesn't work on creatures of Huge size or larger.
-A flying creature isn't stuck to the ground, but must succeed on a DC 15 Reflex Saving Throw or lose the ability to Fly (provided it uses wings to do so), falling to the ground.
-The tanglefoot bag doesn't work underwater.
+The substance doesn' \*\*t work on creatures of Huge size or larger.
+A flying creature isn' \*\*t stuck to the ground, but must succeed on a DC 15 Reflex Saving Throw or lose the ability to Fly (provided it uses wings to do so), falling to the ground.
+The tanglefoot bag doesn' \*\*t work underwater.

 **Bloodblock** 25 gp, this pink, sticky substance helps treat wounds.
 Using one dose grants a +4 bonus to First Aid checks.
 4 Uses.